telerik/document-processing-docs/libraries/radwordsprocessing/model/imageinline.md

 __ImageInline__ element is an inline-level flow content element intended to contain an image object.
+The supported image extensions are JPG, JPEG, PNG, BMP, TIFF, TIF, GIF, ICON, WMF and EMF.

 * [Inserting an ImageInline](#inserting-an-imageinline)